AndrePaulGrenon/AndrePaulGrenon/README.md

 - 👋 Hi, I’m @AndrePaulGrenon
-- 👀 I’m interested in video game development.
+- 👀 I’m interested in RayTracing, algorythms, software development, and many more.
-- 🌱 I’m currently learning the basis of C programmin.
+- 🌱 I’m currently finishing to learn the basis of C programmin and building a RayTraceré
-- 💞️ I’m looking to collaborate on some projects.
+- 💞️ I’m looking to find a job in a nice work environment.
 - 📫 How to reach me : grenonap@gmail.com